Version 1.0

 Core Principles

-The standard is organized around seven foundational principles.
+The standard is organized around eight foundational principles.

-Animals are recognized as data subjects with distinct records that require authorized management, independent of any single human account.
+Animals are recognized as data subjects.
+Records are organized around the individual animal and persist independently of any single human account.

 Data Portability